-The N1 is Neuralink's first human-implantable BCI, a coin-sized device containing 1,024 electrodes distributed across 64 flexible polymer threads, each thinner than a human hair.
+The N1 is Neuralink's first human-implantable BCI, a coin-sized device (23mm x 18mm x 2mm) containing 1,024 electrodes distributed across 64 flexible polymer threads, each thinner than a human hair.
+The custom ASIC processes 200 Mbps of raw electrode data, compressing it ~200x for Bluetooth Low Energy transmission at ~1 Mbps.
 The chip is implanted flush with the skull surface by the R1 surgical robot, which precisely inserts the threads into the motor cortex while avoiding surface vasculature.
-The N1 streams full-band neural signals wirelessly via Bluetooth Low Energy and is inductively recharged through the scalp.
-First implanted in a human on January 28, 2024, the device targets individuals with paralysis due to ALS or spinal cord injury, enabling computer cursor control and communication via decoded motor intent.
+The N1 streams full-band neural signals wirelessly and is inductively recharged through the scalp, achieving approximately 8 hours of operational life per charge.
+As of September 2025, 12 patients have received implants worldwide.
+Neuralink plans high-volume production and automated surgery in 2026.

 An IDE permits a device to be used in a clinical study to collect safety and effectiveness data required for a PMA or 510(k) submission.
 IDE devices are not approved for commercial sale.